PrakharSharma41/LLD/BehaviouralQuestion/info.md

 Answer:

-Situation: In Panacea, there was conflict over whether to download logs (more fault-tolerant) or mount them (faster but less reliable).
+Situation: In our internal tool, there was conflict over whether to download logs (more fault-tolerant) or mount them (faster but less reliable).

 Task: We had to choose an optimal method without compromising on either reliability or performance.